Solidgate provides 3D Secure support for payments, enhancing security measures for both merchants and customers. To process a payment as a

 Place the captured MPI data in theexternal_mpi_data

 object within your payment request.
-You can do this for one-time charges API , recurring API charges, or resign API charges. -
+You can do this for a one-time payment, a one-time product or a subscription flow for charges API , recurring API charges, or resign API charges. -

 Handle the payment response